WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

 “I‘m not used to winning just one medal.
 You get a taste for it and you want a second medal, then a third,” gushed the teenager.

-After a double-flip double-somersault dismount her score of 15.500 flashed up and a broad grin lit up her face.
+Her double-flip double-somersault dismount almost seemed like a victory dance and when her score of 15.500 flashed up, a broad grin lit up her face.

 Ten minutes later she was inconsolable.

-After winning the all-around gold five days ago, Gabby Douglas of the United States struggled for a second day running.
+The euphoria of winning the all-around gold five days ago caught up with Gabby Douglas for the second day running.

-A day after finishing last in the asymmetric bars final, she lost her footing on a half turn and fell off the beam.
+Twenty four hours after finishing last in the asymmetric bars final, she lost her footing on a half turn and dangled under the beam with her legs wrapped around the wood before falling off.

 She would have finished bottom of the pile again if all-around silver medallist Victoria Komova had also not fallen off and then sat down on her landing.

-A score of 13.166 rounded off a miserable Olympics for Komova, a gymnast who had high hopes of going home with a sackful of golds but instead picked up two unwanted silvers.
+A score of 13.166 rounded off a miserable Olympics for the Russian gymnast who had high hopes of going home with a sackful of golds but instead picked up two unwanted silvers.

 “I was not very lucky at these Olympics.
-I failed them 100 percent,” she said.
-(Editing by Jason Neely)
+I failed them 100 percent,” she said glumly.